Ramblin' Jack Elliott: Life and career

 Elliott also appears briefly in the 1983 film Breathless, starring Richard Gere and directed by Jim McBride.

 Elliott plays guitar in both traditional flatpicking and fingerpicking styles, depending on the song, which he matches with his laconic, humorous storytelling, sometimes accompanying himself on harmonica.
 His singing has a strained, nasal quality, which young Bob Dylan copies.
 His repertoire includes traditional American music from various genres, including country, blues, bluegrass and folk.

 Elliott's nickname comes not from his traveling habits but rather from the countless stories he relates before answering the simplest of questions.
 Folk singer Odetta claimed that her mother gave him the name, remarking, "Oh, Jack Elliott, yeah, he can sure ramble on!"

 His image as a folksy, down-to-earth country boy, despite being a Jewish doctor's son from Brooklyn, and his disdain for other folk singers, were parodied in the fictional documentary A Mighty Wind in the character of a former member of the New Main Street Singers, Ramblin' Sandy Pitnick, a somewhat geeky-looking white man in a cowboy hat.
 The film's central band of folksingers, the Folksmen (Christopher Guest, Michael McKean, and Harry Shearer), are said to have scored a hit album called Ramblin'.

 In 1995, Elliott's first recording in many years, South Coast, earned him his first Grammy Award.
 He was awarded the National Medal of Arts in 1998.

 His long career and strained relationship with his daughter Aiyana was chronicled in her 2000 film documentary, The Ballad of Ramblin' Jack.

 At the age of 75, he changed labels and released I Stand Alone on the ANTI- label, with an assortment of guest backup players including members of Wilco, X, and the Red Hot Chili Peppers.
 The album was produced by Ian Brennan.
 Elliott said his intention was to title the album Not for the Tourists, because it was recorded partially in response to his daughter's request for songs he loved but never played in concert.
 When asked why he did not, he told her, "These songs are not for the tourists."

 In 2012, he was featured on the song "Double Lifetime" on the album Older Than My Old Man Now by Loudon Wainwright III.

+Elliott has been identified as an inspiration for the character of Al Cody (Adam Driver) in the 2013 film Inside Llewyn Davis, written and directed by Joel and Ethan Coen.

 Elliott appeared with the Ramblin' Jackernacle Choir, adding vocals, yodels, hollers, to Bob Weir's 2016 solo album Blue Mountain, on the track "Ki-Yi Bossie".